sushilsridhar/cs-fundamentals/lld/OOP.md

 It has attributes and behaviours, but not sure if some behaviours can be common to all childs, in that case declare the behaviour as abstract

+# Static

+After java 8, static variables and objects are also stored in heap itself,

+associated with class,
+using variables and methods without object creation